 All of these Fat Tuesday commercials got me salivating for some Paczkis and I can’t wait!

-I grew up eating donuts but never heard of Fat Tuesday until I moved here.
-In the Balkans we call donuts “Krofne” but here in the states everyone refers to them as Paczkis.
+I grew up eating donuts but never heard of Fat Tuesday until I moved to the States.
+In the Balkans we call donuts “Krofne” but here, everyone refers to them as Paczkis.

 But there is a difference between the two.

 Paczkis/ Krofne, unlike the American donuts, are made from a very rich dough.
-The dough contains eggs, fats, sugar, yeast, milk and are typically topped with powdered sugar.
+The dough contains eggs, fats, sugar, yeast, milk and are typically topped with powdered sugar or filled with jam.

 Today I wanted to try my favorite childhood recipe but instead of frying them in oil, I am using the Air Fryer.
 Come on, follow along.